Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 The fabric that's on top when going under the needle will be on top when the unit is pressed open.

-To make hourglass units, stitch together two units along the same side edges.
+To make hourglass units, stitch two units together along the same side edges, the same fabric on top and rotate second unit (right-hand QST) into position.

 These split quarter square triangles are sewn with background Fabric B on the bottom.